Watermarking Text Data on Large Language Models for Dataset Copyright: Introduction

-In this paper, we propose a novel text data watermarking approach via backdoor-based membership inference, i.e., \textup{TextMarker}, to protect individuals' data, which can verify whether or not an individual's private text was used by an unauthorized entity to train a NLP model, such as LLMs and others.
-Specifically, \textup{TextMarker} has two important steps: i) An individual leverages backdoor techniques to add triggers to her private text, i.e., generating backdoored text.
-If the backdoored text was collected by the unauthorized entity and included to the training dataset, the backdoored text will work as poisoned samples to inject backdoors into the target model; ii) The individual uses her trigger to test whether the target NLP model is backdoored or not.
-If the trigger can activate the backdoor in the NLP model, she considers her private text was used to train the model.
-Our proposed approach has an obvious advantage over existing classifier-based and metric-based membership inference methods because we require only black-box query access to the target model to identify whether the model is backdoored.
+In this paper, we propose a novel text data watermarking approach via backdoor-based membership inference, i.e., \method, to protect individuals' data, which can verify whether or not an individual's private text was used by an unauthorized entity to train an NLP model, such as LLMs and others.
+As shown in Figure \ref{fig: framework}, \method has two essential steps: i) \textit{Watermark Injection}: an individual leverages backdoor techniques to add triggers to her private text, i.e., generating marked text, which might later be exposed to unauthorized data collectors from many sources: online data clawing, insecure browsing, data selling, or database leakage.
+If the marked text were collected by the unauthorized entity and included in the training dataset, the backdoored text would work as poisoned samples to inject backdoors into the target model; ii) \textit{Copyright Verification}: the individual uses her trigger to test whether the target NLP model is backdoored or not.
+By comparing the model's target prediction with a pre-set threshold, she can conclude that her private text was used to train the model.
+Our proposed approach has an obvious advantage over existing learning-based and metric-based membership inference methods because we require only black-box access to the target model to identify whether it is backdoored.